camunda/camunda-docs/docs/components/modeler/camunda-modeler/model-your-first-diagram.md

 title: Model your first diagram
 ---

-After [downloading](./install-the-modeler.md), and starting Camunda Modeler, you can model your first BPMN diagram.
+After [downloading](./install-the-modeler.md) and starting Camunda Modeler, you can model your first BPMN diagram.
 Follow the steps below:

-1. Create a new BPMN diagram:
+1. Create a BPMN diagram:

 ![empty application](./img/empty.png)